Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ##### Features Left to Implement
 Due to the lack of time, there are many features I couldn't implement.
 * For the moment, the game is a grid 3 X 3.
-Add different levels with a different grid to vary the difficulty:  2 X 2  4 X 4.
+Add different levels with a different grid to vary the difficulty:  2 X 2 and  4 X 4.
 * Add javascript in the contact form.
 * Add stats board displaying the three highest score of the player
 * Add option to use the timer so it will increase the difficulty of the game